 Biography

 Laura Yares is interested in the different ways that people learn about religion, and the different ways that ideas about religion are created and circulated within educational settings.
-Her research focuses on history, culture, and education in North America, particularly in Jewish contexts.
+Her research explores intersections between religion, history, culture, and education, particularly in Jewish contexts.

 Her first book Jewish Sunday Schools: Teaching Religion in Nineteenth Century America (NYU Press, 2023) was a finalist for a 2023 National Jewish Book Award, and a finalist for a 2024 American Academy of Religion Book Award.
 It shows that education was a central means through which nineteenth century American Jews sought to reimagine Judaism in the modern, Protestant inflected terms of religion.
 Jewish Sunday Schools focuses closely on issues of women and gender, and on the role of women’s volunteerism in sustaining religious life during the nineteenth century.
 It also plays close attention to material culture, and to the ways that consumer markets shaped the development of Jewish education.